 Services and Information for Electors with Disabilities

-The ERP delivers concise, reliable and accessible information about the voting process and voter identification requirements using a wide variety of products, formats and channels to maximize our reach to Canadians.
-The communication channels include a new GE 2015–specific website, a national multimedia advertising campaign in both official languages, electronic and print information products, direct mail, social media accounts (Twitter, Facebook and YouTube) and national outreach to specific sub‑population groups of electors via stakeholder groups and organizations.
+The Voter Information Campaign delivers concise, reliable and accessible information about the voting process and voter identification requirements using a wide variety of products, formats and channels to maximize its reach to Canadians.

 National Advertising Campaign